emarsden/pg-el/doc/src/copy-protocol.md

 # The COPY protocol

-The COPY protocol can be used to send and receive large amounts of data to/from PostgreSQL.
+The [COPY protocol](https://www.postgresql.org/docs/current/sql-copy.html) can be used to send and receive large amounts of data to/from PostgreSQL.
 It can be used with CSV or TSV data.

+## From Emacs to PostgreSQL

 The pg-el library allows you to COPY from an Emacs buffer into PostgreSQL using function `pg-copy-from-buffer`, as illustrated below.